bennyboer/table-engine/README.md

 With the Table Engine there are no such concepts as column/row headers, sorting, filtering, ... - just **cells**, **borders**, and one or multiple cell **selections**.
 Essentially Table Engine is more of a framework for building table components so you as a developer have to build your own thing on a higher abstraction level.

-This project is work in progress, but you might check out our [demo](#demo) for see a snapshot of the current state.
+This project is work in progress, but you might check out our [demo](#demo) to see a snapshot of the current state.

 ## Demo